Reduce Added Sugar in Your Diet!

 The moral of the story

 There is a lesson for all of us in this story.
 Learn to appreciate all of the wonderful, naturally sweet foods that abound in this country.
-They are health giving and not health destroying.
+They are health-giving rather than health destroying.

 You can change your thinking, then your habits and ultimately, your palate to appreciate food without added sugar.
 It may take some time, but the reward of feeling well and staying healthy is better than any dessert you can name!